-Buy Cremation Insurance!
-It Will Help Your Family Pay for Your Funeral
+Cremation Insurance!
+Help Your Family Pay Your Final Expenses

-Cremation insurance isn’t one of those topics people want to discuss.
-In fact, most don’t even consider it until they have children.
+Cremation insurance isn’t a topic people want to discuss.
+Many don’t even consider it until they have children.

-To avoid delays and the financial impact of burial costs, some people pre-pay their funerals.
+Some people pre-pay their funerals to avoid delays and the financial impact of burial costs.
 Unfortunately, there is a downside.
-They’re businesses and there’s no guarantee the funeral home will be around when the time comes to bury you.
+Funeral homes are businesses, and there’s no guarantee the funeral home will be around when the time comes to bury you.

 Let’s see how insurance can help!

 Note: Ouch!
-You Really Need to Be Sure You Pick The Right Funeral Home
+You Need to Be Sure You Pick The Right Funeral Home

 “If the funeral home mismanaged your prepaid funds for whatever reason and was unable to cover agreed upon funeral expenses, you would not have an easy time recovering those funds.”